 - If you’re a developer, or your site was only just launched, then don’t set your backup time to 1 a.m. until after you launch the site and have some visitors and your site is known by search engines.

 - Your web hosting company’s control panel may have the facility to set up automated tasks – you could set up a task to visit the site every 5 minutes.
 This has no impact on performance.
 If you want to look at this option, you should ask your web hosting company for help – we can’t provide specific guidance.

 - Sign up with a facility like https://uptimerobot.com/, https://www.pingdom.com/free/ or https://www.easycron.com/tutorials/how-to-set-up-cron-job-for-updraftplus to get some more automated visits to your website.

-- If you’re just developing the site and need a backup *now*, then just keep the UpdraftPlus settings page open – it will make silent visits to the site’s front page in the background every few minutes (UpdraftPlus 1.7.15 and later).
+- If you’re just developing the site and need a backup *now*, then just keep the UpdraftPlus settings page open – it will make silent calls to the WP scheduling code in the background every few minutes (UpdraftPlus 1.7.15 and later).

 - Load up the site’s front page and hit “reload” every 5 minutes until the backup has completed.